ManwaOkal/MyWeb/design-plan/design-journey.md

 1. To get more information on how to build websites.

-2. To get my contact details.
+2. To get to know me as a person.

-3. To make donations to drive my course.
+3. To get context of what I do and who I have manged to reach out to.
 4. To see my work before deciding when making a decision on whether to hire me or not.

 ## Content Planning (Milestone 1)